May 24-28, 2018 (Memorial Day Weekend)

 IMPORTANT: Moondance is LGBTQ-friendly.
 We do not tolerate implicit, implied, verbal, emotional, or physical violence towards our LGBTQ friends.

 Moondance began in 1991 at Roxanna, Alabama, with 45 attendees.
 Attendance grew, and finally in 1998, after reaching 115 attendees, was moved to a larger site (Dragon Hills, Georgia).
 While there, Moondance grew to nearly 400 attendees.
 Finally, we were given the opportunity to move back to our original location of Roxanna in 2013.
-This year we expect about 100 people to attend.>
+This year we expect over 100 people to attend.>

 SITE: The festival is held at Roxanna, Auburn, Alabama, which is a beautiful, highly spiritual, and mostly primitive camping site.
 Roxanna is 30 acres, with clearings, woods, a tiny pond, and magnificent expanses of exposed bedrock.
 The site has electricity, running water, and the world's most awesome *hot* showers.
 Roxanna is also very private: alcohol allowed (see note above), clothing optional.
 There are also reasonably priced hotels within 30 miles.